No dove of peace after all for battleship Graf Spee's eagle

 ”It is an idea from many, many years ago.
 To turn a sign of violence, of war, into a symbol of peace.
 A couple of years ago we communicated with (Pablo) Atchugarry and he accepted.
 Now, in these few hours that have passed, there is an overwhelming majority that does not share the decision.
 If one wants to generate peace, the first thing is to generate union and, clearly, this has not generated it.
 I still maintain that it is a good idea, but it is up to a president to listen and to represent.
 I spoke with Pablo Atchugarry and we are going to desist, it is what the majority of the people want,“ Lacalle said Sunday in Cerro Largo.

-(Read also: WWII: Graf Spee's eagle to be turned into a bronze dove of peace )
+Read also: WWII: Graf Spee's eagle to be turned into a bronze dove of peace

 Senator Guido Manini Ríos of Cabildo Abierto, a member of the ruling Multicolor coalition, had said he would promote a bill to ”prevent the destruction of the eagle.“